- Connector Diagrams

 Includes our no delay pass through, so you can watch TV from your cable or satellite box while you record in HD!

 Now includes StreamEez, so you can live stream.
-Create a Twitch, YouTube or Ustream channel with StreamEez!
+Create a Twitch or YouTube channel with StreamEez!

 Includes a built-in Record button, so you can start and stop your recordings without having to be at your PC.
-Plus with our Personal Logo inserter, you can add your own logo to your recordings and Twitch and Ustream channels.
+Plus with our Personal Logo inserter, you can add your own logo to your recordings and video streams.

 Note: Some cable and satellite boxes do not allow recording from the HDMI port on the box.
 The HD PVR 2 model 1512 can record HD video from either HDMI or Component video using the supplied A/V adapter cable.
 If you have one of these boxes, you will need to use the Component video connectors on the back of your box.
 Component video connectors are normally Red/Green/Blue connectors and are sometimes marked 'YPrPb'.
 Please check with your cable TV or satellite TV provider for the availability of Component video connectors on your box.